nordkamp/g1980ti-led/README.md

 Pro Tip: Consider setting a bash alias to the script so you don't have to type the path.

+UPDATE: So I've added a new script, this one emulates the "Colour Cycle" of OC Guru II but in a more useful way.
+The way OC Guru did it was sending a colour change request to the LED controller every once and a while.
+Haven't timed it so don't know the exact details.
+But this additional script emulates that but allows the user to set the interval as an argument.
+The argument is a number in seconds before the next colour will be selected randomly.

 #### Troubleshooting
 Didn't work for you, but you passed the compatibility check?
 Try running it a few more times, sometimes the card's LED controller needs data written to it multiple times before it activates.
 If this fails, open an issue and I'll give you a hand.